AnggaR96s/Reforestation/README.md

-## I was wondering why the frisbee was getting bigger, then it hit me.
+## Why was ten scared of seven?
+Because seven ate nine.